wecarsoniv/augmented-pca/docs/source/contents/introduction.rst

 Models Overview
 ------------------------------------------------------------------------------------------------------------------------

-AugmentedPCA has two main model variants: adversarial AugmentedPCA (aAPCA) and supervised AugmentedPCA (sAPCA).
+AugmentedPCA has two main model variants: adversarial AugmentedPCA (AAPCA) and supervised AugmentedPCA (SAPCA).
 A brief introduction to the two variants is given in the following sections.

 Supervised AugmentedPCA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In supervised AugmentedPCA (sAPCA), the augmenting objective is to make the factors *aligned* with the data labels, or
+In supervised AugmentedPCA (SAPCA), the augmenting objective is to make the factors *aligned* with the data labels, or
-some outcome, in addition to having the factors explain the variance of the original observed or primary data. sAPCA is
+some outcome, in addition to having the factors explain the variance of the original observed or primary data.
+SAPCA is
-useful when *predictivity* of latent components with respects to a set of data labels or outcomes is desired. sAPCA is
+useful when *predictivity* of latent components with respects to a set of data labels or outcomes is desired.
+SAPCA is
 equivalent to a supervised autoencoder (SAE) with a single hidden layer.
-Therefore, sAPCA can be applied to situations
+Therefore, SAPCA can be applied to situations
 where the properties of latent representations enforced via deep SAEs are desired, yet where limited data or training
 inconsistencies are a concern.
 Below is a diagram depicting the relationship between primary data, supervision data,
-and the resulting sAPCA factors.
+and the resulting SAPCA factors.

 .. image:: ../_static/img/sapca_diagram.png
-    :alt: sAPCA diagram
+    :alt: SAPCA diagram

 Adversarial AugmentedPCA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In adversarial AugmentedPCA (aAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data, in addition to having the factors explain the variance of the original observed or primary data. aAPCA can be used in situations where one wishes to enforce *invariance* of latent components to a set of concomitant data, and is equivalent to an adversarial autoencoder with a single hidden layer.
-Below is a diagram depicting the relationship between primary data, concomitant data, and the resulting aAPCA factors.
+In adversarial AugmentedPCA (AAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data, in addition to having the factors explain the variance of the original observed or primary data.
+AAPCA can be used in situations where one wishes to enforce *invariance* of latent components to a set of concomitant data, and is equivalent to an adversarial autoencoder with a single hidden layer.
+Below is a diagram depicting the relationship between primary data, concomitant data, and the resulting AAPCA factors.

 .. image:: ../_static/img/aapca_diagram.png
-    :alt: aAPCA diagram
+    :alt: AAPCA diagram

 Quick Introduction